Improving instance stability with rate limiting

 Let’s use an example to better illustrate this:

-• When a user visits a space in Confluence, a number of requests are sent in the background — these requests ask Confluence for the pages, blog posts, etc. Since this traffic is internal to Confluence, it won’t be limited.
+• When a user visits a space in Confluence, a number of requests are sent in the background — these requests ask Confluence for the pages, blog posts, etc. Since this traffic is internal to Confluence, it won’t be rate limited.

-• When the same user opens up the terminal on their laptop and sends a request (like the one below) to get the contents of a space, it will be rate limited because it’s made outside of Confluence.
+• When the same user opens up the terminal on their laptop and sends a request (like the one below) to get the contents of a space, it will be rate limited because it’s made from outside of Confluence.

 curl -u user:password http://localhost:8090/rest/api/space/SPACEKEY/content